Wednesday, June 7, 2023

 How to Write a Killer College Essay: A Step-by-Step Guide

-When it comes to writing your college essay (or personal statement), it doesn’t matter whether you aced your SAT or failed your Algebra II class this is where college admissions committees look beyond the numbers.
+When it comes to writing your college essay (or personal statement), it doesn’t matter whether you aced your SAT or failed your Algebra II class.
+Admissions committees are looking beyond your test scores and grades to truly understand who you are and what you can bring to their institution. 🌟

-The college essay provides students an opportunity to impress admissions officers by showing who they are and what they can bring to the table.
-Now, the question is: how do you write an unforgettable essay that will impress admissions?
+Now, the question is: how do I write an unforgettable essay that will impress admissions? 🤔

 What Colleges Want to See in Your Essay